Your briefing on Tuesday - The New York Times - Up News Info

-Two weeks after the first protest sparked by the assassination of George Floyd, large meetings for racial justice around the world have reached a scale and momentum that has not been seen in decades.
-And it seems unlikely that they will disappear soon.
+Two weeks after George Floyd's death in Minneapolis police custody, protests for racial justice in the United States, and now in other countries, have reached a scale and momentum that has not been seen in decades.
+And it seems unlikely that they will stop soon.

-Our reporters took stock of this moment and spoke to people on the streets.
-Some took time off from work to participate in marches, and others made the most of the reorganization of their lives due to the pandemic.
+Our reporters took stock of this moment, speaking to protesters on the streets.
+Some took time off from work to participate, while others only had time after losing their jobs in the economic devastation of the coronavirus.

 "We have been waiting these days to come, for these people to come to these streets," said Valerie Rivera, whose son Eric was killed by police in 2017.

-For many, the changes that have resulted also feel different, such as promises to cut the police budget in New York City or dismantle the police department in Minneapolis, and a proposed bill in Congress to track down the misconduct of police.
+Politicians are responding.
+They have promised to cut the police budget in New York City and dismantle the police department in Minneapolis, and Democrats have introduced an expansive bill in Congress aimed at tracking police misconduct.

-Larger Image: Community organizers say Floyd's protests appear to have created a new generation of activism out of deep and widespread anger not only over Mr. Floyd's death but also over a broader system of racial inequality, and officials they cannot simply allay concerns by filing charges against police officers.
+Larger Image: Community organizers see a new generation of activism emerge deep and widespread anger at large racial inequalities.
+The prosecution of individual police officers, such as those charged in Minneapolis, seems unlikely to allay those concerns.

+Latest: Derek Chauvin, the officer charged with second-degree murder in the Floyd murder, will have to post bail of up to $ 1.25 million or stay in jail.
+And former Vice President Joe Biden said he supported the law enforcement review but did not underfund police departments.

-Related: K-pop boy band BTS fans They have raised over $ 1 million for Black Lives Matter and more than a dozen other civil rights organizations.
+Related: Fans of the K-pop boy band BTS have raised over $ 1 million for Black Lives Matter and more than a dozen other civil rights organizations.

 The crowds will gather again in the restaurants.
 Weddings will include as many hugs and guests as happy couples want.

-Authorities now said New Zealand has no new coronavirus cases or active cases, life can return to a pre-pandemic normality.
+With no new coronavirus cases and no active cases in New Zealand, officials said Life could return to a normal pre-pandemic form.
 Almost all of the remaining blocking restrictions were lifted at midnight on Monday.

-"While the work is not done, there is no denying that this is a milestone," Prime Minister Jacinda Ardern said, adding: "Thank you, New Zealand."
+"While the work is not done, there is no denying that this is a milestone," said Prime Minister Jacinda Ardern.

-Context: The country is one of the few, including Iceland, which appears to have completely eradicated the virus.
-But officials urged surveillance in the coming months, and New Zealand's borders remain closed.
+Context: The country of five million is one of the few, including Iceland, that appears to have eradicated the virus.
+But officials called for surveillance in the coming months.
+New Zealand's borders are still closed.

-Cases: New Zealand has reported 1,504 cases and 22 deaths nationwide, and has been widely praised for its strict approach to fighting the virus.
+Details: New Zealand, which reported 1,504 coronavirus cases and 22 deaths, was highly praised for its approach to the virus, which combined harsh measures with clear and empathetic communication from Ms. Ardern.

+Around the world: The number of new daily cases peaked on Sunday, the World Health Organization said on Monday, warning that the pandemic appeared to be worsening globally, even as some countries recover.

 The Times provides free access to much of our coronavirus coverage, and our Coronavirus newsletter, like all of our newsletters, is free.
 Please consider supporting our journalism with a subscription.

+The coronavirus pandemic spread Reduce the world economy by 5.2 percent this year, the deepest recession since World War II, the World Bank estimated on Monday.

-The forecast came as economies around the world were gradually reopening and examining what they had to do to help local industries.
+The forecast comes when governments around the world evaluate what they need to do to help local industries.

 According to the report, countries that depend on world trade, tourism, commodity exports and external financing will be the most affected this year.
-A rebound is forecast next year, but a longer-than-expected pandemic could change that.
+Next year may bring a rebound, but a longer-than-expected pandemic could change that.

-And it is official. the The US economy USA It went into recession in February and ended a 128-month expansion, the committee calling for recessions announced Monday.
+And it is official: the US economy.
+USA It entered a recession in February and ended a 128-month expansion, the National Bureau of Economic Research said Monday.
+The S,amp;P 500 ignored the news, erasing its losses for the year.

 Markets: Shares in the United States and Asia rose on Monday, while markets in Europe mainly fell.